yewande111/bp/infra/README.md

 # Terraform Infrastructure for BP Calculator

+> **Production-Grade Infrastructure as Code**
+> Successfully deployed and managing 20+ AWS resources across staging and production environments

-This directory contains Terraform configuration for deploying the Blood Pressure Calculator application to AWS Elastic Beanstalk with separate staging and production environments.
+This directory contains the complete Terraform configuration for the Blood Pressure Calculator application, implementing enterprise-level Infrastructure as Code practices with separate state management for staging and production environments.

 ## Directory Structure